 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

 The University has an enviable record for the quality of its newly qualified teachers and in helping our teacher training graduates find their first teaching post.
 An excellent service is provided by staff and full-time careers officers.

-Graduating with Qualified Teacher Status will enable you to apply for your first teaching post in Wales or England or Internationally as the qualification is recognised worldwide.
+Having a degree with Qualified Teacher Status means you can start work as a teacher soon as you graduate, and you can apply for your first teaching post in Wales or England or internationally as the qualification is recognised worldwide.